ricktaylor/btpu/draft-taylor-dtn-btpu.md

 1. It is unreliable.
 Although there may be a link-layer protocol mechanism for a receiver to be notified that a frame has been lost in transmission, due to the unidirectional nature of the link-layer there is no in-band return path suitable for higher-layer acknowledgement of transfer success.
 Any acknowledgement system designed to provide reliability MUST use a logically separate path from receiver back to sender.

 1. It does not provide congestion control or signalling.
-The underlying link-layer is expected to provide an uncontested point-to-point channel, and hence such mechanisms are considered to be out of scope.
-The protocol MUST NOT be deployed in environments where congestion may occur, such as the public Internet, when the underlying link-layer, or a higher layer, does not provide suitable congestion control.
+The underlying link-layer is expected to provide an uncontested channel between sender and receiver, and hence such mechanisms are considered to be out of scope.
+The protocol MUST NOT be deployed in environments where congestion may occur, such as the public Internet, when the underlying link-layer does not provide suitable congestion control.

 1. It requires an out-of-band mechanism for configuration.
 This can either be via pre-placed static configuration, a parallel dynamic control-plane protocol, or some other mechanism beyond the scope of this specification.